brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-06.md

 Forest was notoriously dangerous due to their abundance.
 Handfuls of people, wizard and muggle alike, disappeared in there without a trace every year.
 The werewolves would be fine.
-As far as fairies were concerned, they were already apart of their realm, and didn't bother with them.* So ten minutes before sunset, he magicked himself a platform up in the trees, and climbed up, then placed additional protective wards around himself.
+As far as fairies were concerned, they were already apart of their realm, and didn't bother with them.\[^88-2] So ten minutes before sunset, he magicked himself a platform up in the trees, and climbed up, then placed additional protective wards around himself.